SoK: Speedy Secure Finality: Background

 Practical Byzantine Fault Tolerance (pBFT) was introduced by Castro and Liskov \cite{pbft} in 1999 to achieve fault-tolerant state machine replication in an adversarial environment.
 It replicates a deterministic state machine across $n$ replicas of which at most $f$ may be Byzantine.
 The network is partially synchronous but supports authenticated reliable channels.
 The protocol’s fault tolerance limit is derived from the necessity to ensure a majority quorum of honest nodes under the worst-case scenario.
 Assuming $f$ nodes exhibit Byzantine behavior, up to $f$ distinct nodes may incur non-adversarial crash faults.
 The following summarizes the core mechanics of the protocol as defined in \cite{pbft}.

 \begin{theorem}[Fault bound] pBFT satisfies safety and liveness if and only if $n \ge 3f+1$. \end{theorem}

 \begin{proof}[Proof sketch] The protocol operates by forming quorums of size $2f+1$.
 If $Q_1$ and $Q_2$ are such quorums, then $|Q_1 \cap Q_2| \ge f+1$ whenever $n \ge 3f+1$.
 Since at most $f$ replicas are faulty, every quorum intersection contains at least one honest replica.
+The bound $n \ge 3f+1$ guarantees that for any two quorums $Q_1,Q_2 \subseteq [n]$ with $|Q_1|=|Q_2|=2f+1$, we have $|Q_1 \cap Q_2| \ge f+1$, ensuring the presence of at least one honest replica in every quorum intersection.
 This property is necessary for agreement and becomes impossible when $n \le 3f$; hence the bound is tight. \end{proof} Each request $r$ is identified by a triple $(v,s,d)$ consisting of the view number $v$, a sequence number $s$, and digest $d=\mathrm{Digest}(r)$.
 For each $(v,s)$ the protocol ensures that all correct replicas that execute at position $s$ select the same digest.
 The pBFT algorithm is executed in 3 phases: $pre-prepare$, $prepare$ and $commit$.